eduardovra/eduardovra.github.io/_drafts/python-async-programming-survival-guide.markdown

 asyncio.run(main())
 ```

 As you can see, the `asyncio.create_task` function is provided to allow running on-demand tasks concurrently.
-It's the async equivalent of creating threads.
+It's the *async* equivalent of creating *threads*.
 The function returns a task handle as well, although it's being ignored in our case.
 The handle allows the application to *cancel* or to *join* the task waiting for its conclusion.

 ## Conclusion